younginnovations/younginnovations.github.io/careers.md

             <li>Comfortable with any version control system (git preferred)</li>
             <li>Have developed/worked in REST based system</li>
             <li>Comfortable with *nix system</li>
-            <li>Passion and aptitude to learn and explore new technologies !important</li>
+            <li>Passion and aptitude to learn and explore new technologies</li>
             <li>A team player</li>
             <li>Ability to work on multiple projects at once</li>
         </ul>